trueos/pcbsd/src-qt5/docs/support.rst

 Design Guidelines
 -----------------

-PC-BSD® is a community driven project that relies on the support of developers in the community to help in the design and implementation of new utilities and tools for PC-BSD®.
+TrueOS® is a community driven project that relies on the support of developers in the community to help in the design and implementation of new utilities and tools for TrueOS®.
 The Project aims to present a unified design so that programs feel familiar to users.
 As an example, while programs could have
 "File", "Main", or "System" as their first entry in a menu bar, "File" is used as the accepted norm for the first category on the menu bar.

-This section describes a small list of guidelines for menu and program design in PC-BSD®.
+This section describes a small list of guidelines for menu and program design in TrueOS®.

 Any graphical program that is a full-featured utility, such as :ref:`Life Preserver`, should have a "File" menu.
 However, file menus are not necessary for small widget programs or dialogue boxes.
 When making a file menu, a good rule of thumb is keep it simple.
-Most PC-BSD® utilities do not need more than two or three items on the file menu.
+Most TrueOS® utilities do not need more than two or three items on the file menu.

 "Configure" is our adopted standard for the category that contains settings or configuration-related settings.
-If additional categories are needed, check to see what other PC-BSD® utilities are using.
+If additional categories are needed, check to see what other TrueOS® utilities are using.

 File menu icons are taken from the KDE Oxygen theme located in :file:`/usr/local/share/icons/oxygen`.
 Use these file menu icons so we do not have a bunch of different icons used for the same function.
 Table 11.3a lists the commonly used icons and their default file names.